signupsoftware/exflowwebd365o/README.md

 * Adds support to install multiple web apps to one ASP when used together with the ResouceGroup parameter.
 [Details in V3](https://github.com/signupsoftware/exflowwebd365o/blob/master/V3)
 * Adds support for Storage Account CORS rules when using custom domains.
 (Storage CORS will no longer be cleared when running the script again)
 * AppControlMergeFile settings are moved from Kudu to "Application Settings" in portal.
+* Adds support to run the script Azure Portal Cloud Shell.
+[Details in V3](https://github.com/signupsoftware/exflowwebd365o/blob/master/V3)

 ## Installation and updates
 ExFlow web is installed by running the following PowerShell script.
 See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/V3/Run-Deploy.ps1)) in *Powershell ISE*.

-* Note: To update and existing V2 deployment simply install the new modules and change your current Scripts $RepoURL parameter to:
+* Note: To update and existing V2 deployment to V3 simply install the new modules and change your current Scripts $RepoURL parameter to:
   * $RepoURL                   = "https://raw.githubusercontent.com/signupsoftware/exflowwebd365o/master/V3/"

 ```powershell